awie3di/docs/articles/quickstart/native/android/_includes/_login.md

 In the `login` method, create a new instance of the `Auth0` object to hold user credentials.

-You can use a constructor that receives an Android Context if you have added the following String resources:
+You can use a constructor that receives an Android context if you have added the following String resources:
 * `R.string.com_auth0_client_id`
 * `R.string.com_auth0_domain`